Summary

 Detailed Description

 PlantPredict POAI Diffuse-Direct Decomposition model is based on the GTI-DIRINT algorithm described by Marion (2015), which derives horizontal irradiance components from measured POAI.
-The algorithm iteratively applies a tilted variation of the DISC-DIRINT decomposition model and checks its results by transposing back to the tilted plane, adjusting the clearness index until the modeled POAI matches the measurement.
+The algorithm iteratively applies a tilted variation of the DISC-DIRINT decomposition model and checks its results by transposing back to the tilted plane, adjusting the estimated clearness index until the modeled POAI matches the measurement.
 Because POAI is typically measured by a sensor at a specific location in the power plant, its mounting configuration (tilt, azimuth, GCR, etc.) may not match any particular DC field—for example, DC fields can have different GCR or tracker settings.
 The algorithm therefore uses the mounting and tracking parameters defined at the weather-file level, which describe the sensor’s own configuration, rather than any DC field’s parameters.
 The derived GHI, DNI, and DHI are then re-transposed downstream for each DC field using that field’s actual parameters and the standard transposition models.Algorithm Rationale

 Case 1: AOI < 90° (Iterative)